Mariano17omega/buffet-app/README.md

 describe 'Usuario visitante' do context 'visita tela inicial' do

-    it 'e ver todos os buffets cadastrados' do end

-    it 'e vê o nome, a cidade e estado dos buffets cadastrados' do end
+    it 'e vê o nome, a cidade e estado de todos os buffets cadastrados' do end

-    it 'e clicar no nome do buffet' do end end
+    it 'clicar no nome do buffet e vê os detalhes' do end end